-WHBF-TV has been serving the Quad Cities community for nearly 70 years and has a rich and colorful history.
+WHBF-TV has been serving the Quad Cities community for more than 70 years and has a rich and colorful history.
 It all began on Saturday July 1st, 1950 when WHBF-TV began transmitting from a 482-foot tower in downtown Rock Island, which was the tallest structure in the Quad Cities at that time.

 At sign on, WHBF-TV became the first television station in the state of Illinois outside of Chicago.
 During the first few years WHBF-TV was affiliated with both CBS and ABC.
 Kinescopes and films sent by the networks were aired until coast-to-coast relay stations were completed in October of 1950.

 Over the years, WHBF-TV has kept pace with expanding technologies and a growing Quad City community.
 In fact, In the early days of the medium, WHBF-TV was the first station in the region to broadcast in color, and the first to receive live satellite transmissions.
 Fast forward several decades and the station continued to improve and innovate.
 In 1995, the station was one of the first to enter the digital age of broadcasting, airing commercial and promotional material digitally off a series of sequenced computer hard drives.